fearnworks/GraphCap/doc/core/nodes/io_nodes.rst

 Overview
 ========
-IO Nodes in GraphCap handle file and data input/output operations.
+IO Nodes in graphcap handle file and data input/output operations.
 They provide functionality for loading, sampling, and copying images as well as managing file system interactions for datasets.
-These nodes ensure that image assets are efficiently and correctly prepared for further processing within the GraphCap pipeline.
+These nodes ensure that image assets are efficiently and correctly prepared for further processing within the graphcap pipeline.

 Major IO Node Types
 ===================